Depth In Simplicity -- Insights From Coin Tossing -- The Philosophy of Simplicity

 Obviously, in order to win a coin toss game, you need luck, which is the most basic element when it comes to playing games, simply because it's the one thing that is beyond your control.
 In some cases, like when it comes to associating with people, you can increase your chances of luck by becoming wiser.
 However, in coin tossing you mainly need to concentrate on the coin.

 And it's something that isn't as calculated as contemplating on the people in your life.
-You must be swift and precise in the same time, which could be more difficult to do than increasing your wisdom.
+You must be swift and precise at the same time, which could be more difficult to do than increasing your wisdom.

 As I played it more and more, I realized that the seemingly simple act of a coin toss transformed into a test of delicate skill.
 The mini-game I was playing wasn't just about luck; it was about mastering the art of timing.
 Hit the timing right, and you'll overcome your foe.
 Master the art of timing, and you'll win some good gambling money from him.